Florida Atlantic vs. UTEP College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Florida Atlantic has combined with its opponents to score more than 47.5 points in three of seven games this season.
+- Florida Atlantic's games this season have gone over 48.5 points three of seven times.

-- UTEP and its opponents have combined to score more than 47.5 points in two games this season.
+- UTEP has combined with its opponents to score more than 48.5 points in two games this season.

-- The combined points per game average of the two teams, 55.5, is eight points greater than Saturday's over/under.
+- The two teams combine to average 55.5 points per game, seven more than the total in this contest.

-- The Owls and their opponents have scored an average of 52.2 points per game in 2021, 4.7 more than Saturday's total.
+- Owls games this season feature an average total of 52.2 points, a number 3.7 points higher than Saturday's over/under.

-- The 47.5-point over/under for this game is 5.3 points below the 52.8 points per game average total in Miners games this season.
+- The 48.5-point total for this game is 4.3 points below the 52.8 points per game average total in Miners games this season.

 Florida Atlantic Stats and Trends

-- Florida Atlantic has played seven games, with four wins against the spread.
+- Florida Atlantic has four wins against the spread in seven games this season.

-- Florida Atlantic's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Florida Atlantic's games this year have hit the over on two of seven set point totals (28.6%).

-- Florida Atlantic is 3-0-1 against the spread and 4-0 overall this season when the team puts up more than 19.3 points.
+- Florida Atlantic is 3-0-1 against the spread and 4-0 overall in games when it records more than 19.3 points.

-- Florida Atlantic is 4-0-1 against the spread and 4-1 overall when the team piles up over 298 yards.
+- Florida Atlantic is 4-0-1 against the spread and 4-1 overall when the team piles up more than 298 yards.

-- The Owls have turned the ball over 11 times this season, two fewer than the Miners have forced (13).
+- This year, the Owls have 11 turnovers, two fewer than the Miners have takeaways (13).

 - Find the latest spread and moneyline odds for Florida Atlantic at SISportsbook .